WingCH/Keysnap-Extractor/memory-bank/progress.md

 ## Known issues
 - Currently, only macOS packaging has complete instructions; Windows/Linux is not yet supported
-- GUI appearance is limited by tkinter; advanced beautification requires additional design
 - Only MP4 video format is supported; other formats need to be added in the future

 ## Evolution of project decisions
 - Initially CLI-focused, later shifted to GUI to improve usability
+- GUI is now fully based on PyQt5, replacing the legacy tkinter version
-- Packaging process optimized multiple times, finally adopted pyenv + tcl-tk@8 + py2app
+- Packaging process optimized multiple times, finally adopted pyenv + py2app
 - FAQ and memory bank incorporated into project standard workflow, improving handover and maintenance efficiency